digital-asset/daml/docs/source/daml-repl/index.rst

 .. code-block:: sh

-   daml new script-example script-example # create a project called script-example based on the template cd script-example # switch to the new project
+   daml new script-example --template script-example # create a project called script-example based on the template cd script-example # switch to the new project

 Now, build the project and start :doc:`/tools/sandbox`, the in-memory